-Universal Hub offers 728x90 and 300x250 Web ads (Flash and user-initiated expanding units allowed).
+Universal Hub offers 728x90 and 300x250 Web ads (user-initiated expanding units allowed).
 The 728x90 units run at the top of pages in the desktop version of the site.
 The 300x250 ads have two available positions: In the top-right corner of full-screen pages and embedded in individual story pages - between the main content and the comments.
 The ads can run RoS or can be targeted by neighborhood content (i.e., you can have ads about a Jamaica Plain store appear only on posts about Jamaica Plain).
 Do you use Twitter to promote daily offerings?
 We can put that feed in a box on relevant Universal Hub pages.
 But we're flexible: Have an idea for something different?
 Let's talk!

 Rates: $6 CPM per unit, with volume discounts available. $1 CPM premium for geographic content targeting.